 1. A woman told me her ex-husband put anti-fungal cream on her toothbrush. (they were separated but still living in the same house.)

 2. Another woman said her ex-husband loosened her breaks so that they would fail.
+They did fail.
 Their children were in the car with her when it happened.
+Fortunately, they did not get into an accident.

 5. A woman told her children “Your father doesn’t want me or you guys anymore.
 He has moved on.”